ltrc/SSF-to-CONLL-Convertor/README.md

 ```
 bash ssf2conll.sh <input (file|directory)> <output file> <log file> <annotation type (intra|inter)>
 ```
 The data should be in SSF.
-Inter-Chunk dependecies should be formated as in the following:
+Inter-Chunk dependecies should be formated as in the sentence below:
 ```
 <Sentence id='1'>
 1       ((      NP      <fs name='NP' drel='k1:VGF'>